wusai2333/trib/doc/lab2.md

-This will generate a file called `bins.rc` under the current directory, and also print the file content to stdout. `-local` means that all addresses will be on `localhost`. `-nback=3` means there will be in total 3 backend servers.
-If you remove `-local`, then it will generate backend servers starting from `169.228.66.143` and going up to `169.228.66.152`, which are the IP address of our test machines.
-For `bins-mkrc`, there can be at most 10 backends and 10 keepers (since we only have 10 lab machines).
-However, you are free to create your own `bins.rc` file that has more backends and keepers.
-For now, we'll use 3 backends and 1 keeper (the default value for `-nkeep`).
+This will generate a file called `bins.rc` under the current directory, and also print the file content to stdout. `-local` means that all addresses will be on `localhost`. `-nback=3` means there will be in total three back-end servers.
+If you remove `-local`, then it will generate back-end servers starting from `169.228.66.143` and going up to `169.228.66.152`, which are the IP address of our test machines.
+For `bins-mkrc`, there can be at most 10 back-ends and 10 keepers (since we only have 10 lab machines).
+However, you are free to create your own `bins.rc` file that has more back-ends and keepers.
+For now, we'll use 3 back-ends and 1 keeper (the default value for `-nkeep`).

-With this configuration file generated, we can now launch the backends:
+With this configuration file generated, we can now launch the back-ends:

 ```
 $ bins-back
 ```

-This will read and parse the `bins.rc` file, and spawn all the backends that have serving address on this host.
-Since all the backends we generate here are on `localhost`, all 3 will be spawned with this command, each in its own goroutine.
-You should see three log lines showing that three backends started, but listening on different ports.
+This will read and parse the `bins.rc` file, and spawn all the back-ends that have serving address on this host.
+Since all the back-ends we generate here are on `localhost`, all three will be spawned with this command, each in its own goroutine.
+You should see three log lines showing that three back-ends started, but listening on different ports.
 Aside from reading its task from the configuration file, `bins-back` isn't much different from the `kv-serve` program.
-You can also specify the backends you'd like to start directly by providing command-line flags.
-For example, you can run the following to start only the first two backends:
+You can also specify the back-ends you'd like to start directly by providing command-line flags.
+For example, you can run the following to start only the first two back-ends:

 ```
 $ bins-back 0 1